-The Center for Medieval and Renaissance Studies awards NEH Research Fellowships of five-week or ten-week duration to scholars who can make use of the rich and varied resources available at Saint Louis University.
+The Center for Medieval and Renaissance Studies awards NEH Research Fellowships of five, ten, or fifteen-week duration to scholars who can make use of the rich and varied resources available at Saint Louis University.
 These include the Vatican Film Library as well as the manuscript, rare book, and general collections of Pius XII Library.
 The Vatican Film Library holds extensive portions of the Vatican Library’s Medieval and Renaissance manuscripts on microfilm.
 In addition, it has one of the largest collections of microfilmed Jesuit historical documents from the 16th to the 19th centuries.

 Applicants must possess an earned doctorate or be a Ph.D.-candidate at the dissertation stage.
 Topics proposed for research may include any medieval or early modern subject in areas such as history, philosophy, theology, science, literature, paleography, codicology, illumination, text editing, scriptural and patristic studies, Roman and canon law, etc. Scholars affiliated with Saint Louis University or who reside within commuting distance of the campus are not eligible.